fablue/imko/README.md

 ```

 __________
-Now lets get crazy and even mutate the tuningKit to get a new version of the car and explore another need feature.
+Now let's get crazy and even mutate the tuningKit to get a new version of the car and explore another need feature.
-Say we ant to create a monster version of our car by multiplying the number of cylinders with the current boost per cylinder.
+Say we want to create a monster version of our car by multiplying the number of cylinders with the current boost per cylinder.

 ```kotlin
     //But now we want to get professional with our yellow car.
 We want to further tune it, but instead